aung-khantkyaw/smart-detect-learning-management-system/backend/REALTIME_CHAT_INTEGRATION.md

-# Real-Time Chat Integration Guide
+# Real-Time Chat Integration Guide — Moved

+This content has been consolidated into a single guide: `backend/REALTIME_INTEGRATION.md`.

+Please refer to `REALTIME_INTEGRATION.md` for the latest, combined instructions covering both Chat and Announcements.

 ## Overview
 Complete guide for integrating Socket.IO real-time messaging with your frontend application.